Black Memphis Artist Carl E. Moore Mural

 Black History Lasts Longer Than 28 Days

-The point that I'm trying to make is that Black History was, and is, happening daily—and it should be recognized as such.
+Black History is happening daily—and it should be recognized as such.

-It should also be noted that Black achievements don’t solely reside within the confines of the most notable facts and figures.
+It is important to note that Black achievements don’t solely reside within the confines of the most notable facts and figures.
 It’s stretched far beyond Harriet Tubman, Dr. Martin Luther King, Rosa Parks, Robert Church, and other widely recognized names.

 In Memphis, a city where Black people make up over 60% of its population, we are privileged to have so many examples of the strength, talent, and tenacity that’s been personified generation after generation.

-My question for you is this: how will you make an effort to dive into our city's Black History, and to uplift Black stories—and people—from here on out?
+So, how Can we make an effort to dive into our city's Black History, and to uplift Black storieS and people?

 Support Your Local Black Community